"Like snowflakes, my WINTER memories gather and dance ~ each beautifui, unique and too soon gone." ~ D. Whipp

 SEATTLE (BALLARD, CAPITOL HILL, LESCHI, MAGNOLIA, PIONEER SQUARE, PORTAGE BAY, QUEEN ANNE, VIEW RIDGE AND WALLINGFORD)

 Entire Seattle Collection pdf ~ Click on the 3-page pdf to see all 14 paintings.
 Note ~ Some views are details of larger paintings.

-Seattle’s pergola was designed to be the focal point of Pioneer Square (PioneerSquare.org).
-Early in 2001 a huge delivery truck accidentally clipped the 91-year-old pergola, pulling the ornate cast-iron structure to the ground.
-Craftsmen restored this beloved landmark in August, 2002 (in record time!), much to the delight of both locals and visitors.
+Seattle’s pergola was designed to be the focal point of downtown Seattle's Pioneer Square (PioneerSquare.org).
+In early 2001, a large delivery truck accidentally clipped the 91-year-old structure, pulling the ornate cast-iron structure to the ground.

 BELLEVUE, MEDINA & LAKE HILLS (VINTAGE AND CONTEMPORARY RESIDENCES PLUS HISTORIC COMMUNITY BUILDINGS)